webgptorg/promptbook/README.md

 }
 ```

-There are three types of template parameters, depending on how they are used in the promptbook pipeline:
+There are three types of template parameters, depending on how they are used in the promptbook:

--   **INPUT PARAMETER**s are required to execute the pipeline.
+-   **INPUT PARAMETER**s are required to execute the promptbook.
--   **Intermediate parameters** are used internally in the pipeline.
+-   **Intermediate parameters** are used internally in the promptbook.
--   **OUTPUT PARAMETER**s are explicitelly marked and they are returned as the result of the pipeline execution.
+-   **OUTPUT PARAMETER**s are explicitelly marked and they are returned as the result of the promptbook execution.

 _Note: Parameter can be both intermedite and output at the same time._